 Developer Raven Software also wisely retells the movie’s nonsensical storyline, taking only a few beats from it, and keeping hold of Hugh Jackman as the lead.
 Even the final battle against the Deadpool wannabe is great.
 Oh, and while X-Men Origins: Wolverine – The Game isn’t available digitally, a physical copy will run fine under Windows 10 64-bit.

-The slightly-off 3D character models of Infinite are disappointing compared to the cel-shaded gorgeousness of Ultimate Marvel vs Capcom 3, which provides the perfect comic-book-look.
-With a cast of 50 playable characters, pretty much every major Marvel hero is represented in this renowned fighter.
+The slightly-off 3D character models of Infinite are disappointing compared to the cel-shaded gorgeousness of Ultimate Marvel vs. Capcom 3, which provides the perfect comic book look.
+With a cast of 50 playable characters, pretty much every major Marvel hero is represented in this renowned fighting game.
 Front-and-centre are the X-Men, who are totally absent from Infinite thanks to the ever-complicated licensing issues at Marvel.

 What follows is one of the most entertaining and gory shooters around, as guns prove secondary in importance (and fun) to Jackie’s dark powers – which let him grab enemies and tear them in two, and impale people against a wall with a parking meter.
 The cel-shaded graphics are a great nod to the game’s origins and go towards making it a must-play if you’re a fan of first-person shooters or comic books.

 And that’s your lot.
-Eight fantastic superhero games, each worthy of your time and dedication.
-All you need to decide now is exactly how you’ll save the world: via the detective mind of Batman, the witty quips of Spider-Man, or the demonic, blood-thirsty tentacles of Jackie Estacado?
-It’s all up to you.
-But remember: with great power comes great responsibility, so use your powers wisely.
+Nine fantastic superhero games, each worthy of your time and dedication.
+Remember: with great power comes great responsibility, so use your powers wisely.
 Such as the power to click on this link to the best games like Marvel’s Spider-Man, which will provide even more super-powered antics to fool around with like the responsible hero you are.
+We also have a link to the best free PC games if you’re working on a shoestring budget like our man Peter Parker.